Technigo/project-news-site/README.md

 If I had more time I would look into browser-compatability and -moz/-wekit-prefixes.

 For my next project I will plan the website in Figma to begin with, instead of/as well as a notepad, for an overall view of the project.
 I would also name my classes a bit differently to make it easier to differentiate sections from each other.
+Finally I would work more thoroughly with commits and structuring my repository.

 ## View it live